harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Framework Principles.md

     * Vision: `Tags.aprilTags(...)` + `TagAim.forTeleOp(...)`.
     * Robot lifecycle: extend `PhoenixTeleOpBase` / `PhoenixAutoBase` and delegate to a `PhoenixRobot` class.
+    * Tasks/macros: follow the pattern in the Tasks & Macros Quickstart, using `TaskRunner` together with helpers like `DriveTasks` and `PlantTasks`.

 * Advanced usage is built as **extensions of the same ideas**, not a completely different API:

     * You can still build custom `DriveSource`, `MecanumDrivebase`, subsystems, tasks, etc.